jpegleg/giant-spellbook/README.md

 >     { "Report end time": "2025-09-21 18:05:25.880034403 UTC" }
 ```

  We can use the same functions to compare binary files, although the printing may be not as useful.
-If any output is printed, there is a differing line, even if no characters could be printed.
+If any output is printed there is a differing line, even if no characters could be printed.

 ```
 giant-spellbook diff /tmp/rng.1 /tmp/rng.2